 There are a lot of affordable beginner bass guitars available.
 Try your best to choose from something in the $200-$300 range.
 Once you see your kid has improved a lot, then go for a higher-end bass guitar model.

-There a few types of bass bodies that differ from each other in size, weight, and sound.
+There are a few types of bass bodies that differ from each other in size, weight, and sound.
 Among all of them, the most popular and highly used types are the solid body bass and hollow body bass.

 On the other hand, hollow body basses are like acoustic guitars but they use the exact magnetic pickups as solid bodies.
 Hollow body basses are mostly used by folk or jazz players.
 In other words, hollow body basses are for quieter music that requires a little acoustic tone.
 Compared to the solid body, hollow body basses are lightweight.